 Wash and clean your hands or use plastic gloves.
 Then:

 - Apply a small pinch of table or cooking salt to the umbilical granuloma.
-Your public health nurse (health visitor) will be happy to show you how to do this
+Your health visitor will be happy to show you how to do this

 - Cover the area with a gauze dressing ‘swab’ and hold in place for 10-30 minutes.
 This may be easiest to do when your baby is asleep